heynickc/CapturingLogOutputWithXunit2AndParallelTests/README.md

 The recommend approach is now to take a dependency on `ITestOutputHelper` on your test class.

-But what if the you are using a library with logging support, perhaps a 3rd party one, and you want to capture it's log output in your test output?
+But what if  you are using a library with logging support, perhaps a 3rd party one, and you want to capture it's log output in your test output?

 Because logging is considered a cross-cutting concern, the _typical_ usage is to declare a logger as a static shared resource in a class.

 	public class Foo
     {
     	private static readonly ILog s_logger = LogProvider.For<Foo>();
     }

 The issue here is that if this class is used in a concurrent way, the log output will be interleaved.